HL7/davinci-ecdx/input/pagecontent/signatures.md

 In addition to the electronic signature rules listed in the previous section, for digital signatures implementers:

 1. **SHALL** use JSON Web Signature (JWS)(see [RFC 7515])
    >JSON Web Signature (JWS) is a means of representing content secured with digital signatures or Hash-based Message Authentication Codes (HMACs) using JSON data structures.
-Cryptographic algorithms and identifiers used with this specification are enumerated in the separate JSON Web Algorithms (JWA). [^third]
+Cryptographic algorithms and identifiers used with this specification are enumerated in the separate JSON Web Algorithms (JWA). [^fourth]

     <span class="bg-success" markdown="1">Implementers that choose to support XML need to be aware that JSON Web Signatures can only be created and validated in the original native JSON.
 Transforms to and from XML will invalidate signatures.
     {:.bg-warning}</span><!-- new-content -->